SharePoint/sp-dev-docs/docs/general-development/advanced-scenarios-and-additional-samples.md

 # Advanced Scenarios and Additional Samples

 This topic describes some advanced REST scenarios and additional samples.
-It provides links to Web pages where you can get more detailed information.
+It provides links to webpages where you can get more detailed information.